joannapuno/SAIT-HTML-S-CSS-Projects/README.md

-# Tools
+# Tools + Techniques

 ###### In this module, we are creating static Web pages using:

 * HTML + CSS
-* Using preprocessors such as SCSS
+* Using preprocessors such as SASS
-* Bootstrap
+* Bootstrap + Zurb Foundation
 * Float
 * Flex Boxes (whoo!)